pnnl/ruleset-checking-tool/docs/ruleset_functions/get_energy_required_to_heat_swh_use.md

 - now we need to get all of the spaces that the swh_use is applied to.
 The convention is that if any spaces reference the swh_use, then the service water heating use applies to only those spaces.
 If no spaces reference the service water heating use, it applies to all spaces in the building segment.
 - get the ids of spaces served by this swh_use: `space_ids = get_spaces_served_by_SWH_use(RMD, swh_use)`
 - convert the space ids to spaces: `spaces = [get_obj_by_id(space_id, RMD) for space_id in space_ids]`
+- if there are no spaces, and the use_units are anything other than POWER and VOLUME, the spaces list should include all spaces in the building segment: `if len(spaces) == 0 and use_units not in ["POWER","VOLUME"]: spaces = building_segment.spaces`
 - create the dictionary: `energy_required_by_space = {}`
 - calculate the energy for each space: `for space in spaces:`
   - convert the swh_water_used from whatever units it's currently in to volume (assumed to be gallons) OR, if the use units are one of the power types, calculate the energy required directly